viscountfam/node-db-challenge/README.md

 - [x] What is the name given to a table column that references the primary key on another table.
   A foreign key
 - [x] What do we need in order to have a _many to many_ relationship between two tables.
-  We need a foreign key from each of the tables that are being referenced
+  We need a foreign key from each of the tables that are being referenced as well as a third table that holds them both.

 ## Minimum Viable Product